corincorin90/CV/README.md

 - Medical Physics research - Developing regional QA systems for analysing Diagnositc Imaging DQ Data
 - Physics research - experience in the design and implementation of research investigations, assisting with ethics and research applications
 - Teaching Physics - lessons for primary and secondary school students

+## Interests

+If all of that doesn't excite you enough, check out these hobbies:
+- Bouldering | vertical problem solving
+- Open Water Swimming | refreshes the mind and body
+- Boardgames | bit of friendly competition and diplomacy
+- Books & Podcasts | experiencing life from other's perspectives
+- Drumming | a more recent development, I just love learning new skills!
+- Wild Camping & Bivvying | to escape and recharge every so often